Celebration (Madonna album): Commercial performance

 In the United Kingdom, Celebration debuted at number one, selling 77,000 copies in the first week.
-It became Madonna's eleventh number-one release on the UK Albums Chart, tying her with Elvis Presley as the solo act with the most number-one albums in the British chart history.
+It became Madonna's eleventh number-one release on the UK Albums Chart, tying her with Elvis Presley as the solo act with the most number-one albums in British chart history.
 From 2009 to 2012, the album had three separate chart runs within the top 100 of the albums chart.
-It re-entered the chart again on March 1, 2015, at number 38 with sales of 2,476 copies, following the release of her single "Living for Love" from 13th studio album, Rebel Heart.
-The album was certified double platinum by the British Phonographic Industry (BPI) for shipment of 600,000 copies across the United Kingdom, and it sold 666,000 as of 2019 according to Official Charts Company.
+It re-entered the chart again on March 1, 2015, at number 38 with sales of 2,476 copies, following the release of her single "Living for Love" from her 13th studio album, Rebel Heart.
+The album was certified double platinum by the British Phonographic Industry (BPI) for shipment of 600,000 copies across the United Kingdom, and it had sold 666,000 copies as of 2019, according to Official Charts Company.

-The album reached the top of the charts in Denmark, Flanders, Germany and Italy, while in Austria, Finland, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and Wallonia the album debuted within the top ten of the official charts.
-In France, Celebration debuted with 21,484 units and it later received a platinum certification from Syndicat National de l'Édition Phonographique (SNEP) for shipment of 100,000 copies.
+The album reached the top of the charts in Denmark, Flanders, Germany, and Italy, while in Austria, Finland, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and Wallonia the album debuted within the top ten of the official charts.
+In France, Celebration debuted with 21,484 units and later received a platinum certification from Syndicat National de l'Édition Phonographique (SNEP) for shipments of 100,000 copies.
 It also debuted at number one on Billboards European Top 100 Albums chart, topping the chart for four consecutive weeks.
 Celebration was certified triple platinum by Federazione Industria Musicale Italiana (FIMI) for shipments of 150,000 copies.
 In total, Celebration sold over a million copies across Europe, earning a platinum certification from the International Federation of the Phonographic Industry (IFPI).